epccs/RPUno/Hardware/README.md

 ## Inputs/Outputs/Functions

 ```
-        ATmega328p programs are compiled with open source tools that run nearly everywhere.
+        Toolchain: gcc-avr binutils-avr gdb-avr avr-libc avrdude
-        Input power can range from 7 to 36V DC
+        Wide input power range from 7..36V DC
         High side current sense on input power connected to ADC6.
         Input power voltage is divided down and connected to ADC7.
         Eight digital input/outputs (10,11,12,13,14*,15*,16*,17*) with level conversion.
         Four of the DIO may be used for ADC (*) channels 0..3 (ADC0,ADC1,ADC2,ADC3)
-        Four 22mA current sources with enable (5,6,3,4).
+        Four 22mA current sources with enable (3,4,5,6).
         One 17mA current source with enable (7).
         Power to the shield VIN pin may be disabled (2).
         Alternate power input may be enabled (9).
-        MCU power (+5V) is converted with an SMPS from the input power.
+        MCU power (+5V) is converted with an SMPS from the 7..36V input power.
 ```

 ## Uses

 ```
+        General Purpose Control for Automation
+            Bare Matal (e.g. infinite main loop checks inputs, performs algorithm, and writes outputs)
         Data Acquisition using Capture Hardware (ICP1).
             Flow Meter
             Rotating Hardware
             Pulse Output Temperature Sensors
             Pulse Output Capacitance Sensors
         Automation
-            Shield VIN pin can power down a Raspberry Pi Zero on the RPUpi shield.
+            Shield VIN pin can power down a Raspberry Pi on the RPUpi shield.
             A current source may string through inputs of multiple Solid State Relays to control multi-phase power.
             Program in C with an open source toolchain (e.g. GCC, avrdude...).
 ```